“This post may contain affiliate links. Please read my disclosure for more info.

 Making the Distinction between “Should” and “Want”

-Getting clear about what your values are, and identifying where you want to be a year from now or three years from now will help you to identify activities you truly want to be doing versus things you think you should be doing.
+Getting clear about what your values are, and identifying where you want to be a year from now or three years from now will help you to evaluate the activities in your life and consider whether you’re doing them because you want to, or because you think you should be doing them.

 How do you spend a typical week?
 You probably work for one-third and sleep for another third.
 But what about the rest of the time?
 There are probably plenty of activities you do out of habit.